Defenses for DUI

 Law enforcement officers normally need probable cause that a crime or traffic infraction has occurred before they can stop a vehicle.
 One of the few exceptions to this rule is when the officers stop a vehicle during a DUI roadblock or checkpoints.

-If you were arrested for a Florida DUI after being stopped in a roadblock or checkpoint, call our office to speak with a Tampa DUI attorney about filing a motion to suppress.
+If you were arrested for a Florida DUI after being stopped at a roadblock or checkpoint, call our office to speak with a Tampa DUI attorney about filing a motion to suppress.

 If any of the strict requirements for the DUI roadblock were not followed by the arresting officers then your entire case could be dismissed even if you had an extraordinarily high breath test result.